[last updated December 2018]

 5. Children’s privacy

-Our services are not designed to be used by minors under the age of 13 and we do not intend to collect information about such minors.
-We will make reasonable endeavours to delete any details of users under the age of 13 years where a parent or guardian has notified us that any such details have been obtained.
-By providing us with your data, you warrant to us you are over the age of 13.
-If you are over 13 but under 18 you may be able to use our services however only with permission and guidance from your parents or guardian and we request that their personal information be used not yours.
+Our services are not designed to be used by minors under the age of 18 and we do not intend to collect information about such minors.
+We will make reasonable endeavours to delete any details of users under the age of 18 years where a parent or guardian has notified us that any such details have been obtained.
+By providing us with your data, you warrant to us you are over the age of 18.

 7. Marketing Communications